helm/charts/stable/prometheus-mongodb-exporter/README.md

 | `serviceMonitor.namespace` | The namespace where the Prometheus Operator is deployed | `` |
 | `serviceMonitor.additionalLabels` | Additional labels to add to the ServiceMonitor | `{}` |
 | `tolerations` | List of node taints to tolerate  | `[]` |

-## Limitations

-Connecting to MongoDB via TLS is currently not supported.